RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 However, if you know you will be unable to complete an assignment due to illness or personal circumstances outside of your control, you have two options:

 1. If it is a short extension (no more than 7 days), you can request the **extension to the instructor directly**.
-This needs to be done at least one working day before the deadline.
+As per short-extension policy, this needs to be done at least one working day before the deadline.
 Read below on how to do this.
 2. Formally apply for [Special Consideration (SPC)][RMIT-SPC].

 If you think you are eligible for a **short extension**, please contact your lecturer immediately.
 This must be done **one working day before**.
 If the deadline is on Sunday, the request has to come no later than Thursday 11:59pm (no request sent on Friday, Saturday, or Sunday will be accepted).